-Happy November my lovely readers!
-I hope you had a wonderful weekend and are able to enjoy the crisp weather.
-I’m not sure why I never thought about posting this pom-pom tutorial before.
-I’ve recently had several readers leave comments wondering how to make a pom-pom, which are perfect for crochet hats and scarves.
-Although I have a Clover pom-pom maker, it’s not necessary to make a pretty pom-pom!
-This tutorial will show you how to make them and how to attach them.
+Happy Fall!
+I’m not sure why I never thought about posting this how to make a pom-pom tutorial before.
+I’ve recently had several readers leave comments wondering how to make a pom-pom, which are the perfect finishing touch for crochet hats and scarves.
+Although I have a Clover pom-pom maker, and I find it’s a very useful tool, it’s not necessary to make a pretty one!
+This tutorial will show you how to make a pom pom and almost as important: how to attach a pom-pom to your finished project.

 Start with your preferred color of yarn.
 Take the end and snip a 12″-24″ length and set it aside.